3th May is World Asthma Day and is the right time to share yoga asana to manage asthma.

-Its has been well reported by studies that “Yoga exercise among asthmatic patients resulted in a decreased number of day and night attacks and use of drugs.
+It has been well reported by studies that “Yoga exercise among asthmatic patients resulted in a decreased number of day and night attacks and use of drugs.
 It also shows significant improvement in the peak expiratory flow rate.
-Further large scale study is recommended.”
+A further large-scale study is recommended.”

 Yoga & Asthma Management

 - Lie on your back with your arms at your sides and your feet and palms dropped open.

 - Close your eyes and soften your jaw, taking your focus inward.

 - Start to focus your attention on your breath and slow it down, making it deep and rhythmic, relaxing every part of your body.
 Stay in the pose for 5 to 10 minutes, maintaining slow, even breathing.

 - If you have trouble lying down on the floor, you can also do this pose on a bed or other flat surface.

 - Start seated, with your legs crossed.
 If you feel some discomfort in your hips or lower back, roll up a towel and place it under your sit bones for extra support.